Smithsonian handles the Gustave Whitehead controversy by denying Whitehead was first in flight and that he ever flew.

 A little known, highly prejudicial talk entitled “The Strange Case of Gustave Whitehead”, presented midway through 2013 by Smithsonian’s head curator Tom Crouch in Dayton, Ohio, appeared on YouTube last week.
 It provides unparalleled insight into how “rattled” that curator feels and how he is leading “fierce” fighting against the claim that Connecticut resident Gustave Whitehead invented and flew the first powered airplane in 1901.

 What the public doesn’t realize is that in 1948, Smithsonian (and the US Gov’t) signed a secretive legal contract with the Orville Wright heirs that it will only recognize Orville Wright as first in flight, and the Wright Flyer as the first plane to make a powered flight, in order to obtain the Wright Flyer for $1.
 If the Smithsonian recognizes anyone else as first in flight, or any other plane, the Wright Flyer reverts to the Orville Wright heirs.
-The contract (called the “Agreement” by Smithsonian) was obtained in 1976 by researcher Major William J. O’Dwyer (US AF retired), with the help of then-CT Senator Lowell Weicker, well documented at http://historybycontract.org/.
+The contract (called the “Agreement” by Smithsonian) was obtained in 1976 by researcher Major William J. O’Dwyer (US AF retired), with the help of then-CT Senator Lowell Weicker, well documented at the archived website (view on Wayback Machine) http://historybycontract.org/.
 Dr. Crouch is therefore required, as part of his job, to defend the Wrights as first in flight and to attack all contenders for that title – or suffer the loss of the premiere exhibit at Smithsonian.
 This is what he is trying hard to do in the above presentation.

 Dr. Crouch launches attacks on Jane’s All the World Aircraft’s editor for providing that recognition in 2013, and on virtually all prior Whitehead researchers, witnesses and “supporters” for the past century.
 In a talk loaded with cherry-picked misinformation and innuendo, Dr. Crouch unwittingly provides evidence that the Smithsonian has never examined the voluminous field research concerning Whitehead, but rather, has long sought to pour scorn on him.
 In fact, at the end of his talk he grits his teeth and emotionally references the need to “drive a stake into the heart” of the Whitehead story, lamenting that this is required every 10-20 years and it still won’t go away.
 He appears like a deer in the headlights of the growing recognition of Whitehead as “first in flight” and apparently cannot conceive of the unprofessional light of his biased stance.